Atlantic57/style-manual/readme.md

 Bank of America Heatmap should be `bank-america-heatmap`

-__When a repository is for a businesses's primary web presence, use the company name as the repo name.__
+__When a repository is for a company's primary web presence, use the company name as the repo name.__

 Chicago Community Trust should be `chicago-community-trust`